Mikveh: History

-The absence of dedicated mikvot prior to the 1st century BCE is surprising, given that laws of purification were in fact observed by many Jews in earlier periods, as indicated by Biblical narratives and the Elephantine papyri.
+The lack of dedicated mikvot before the 1st century BCE is notable, especially since many early Jews did follow purification laws, as shown by the accounts recorded in 1 Samuel 20:26 and 21:5; 2 Samuel 11:4; and 2 Chronicles 30:15 and 30:24, as well as the Elephantine papyri and ostraca.
 One suggestion is that Jews used natural water sources such as springs for immersion, rather than building dedicated mikvot.
-Alternatively, according to many Halakhic authorities the prohibition on using pumped water for a mikveh is rabbinic, not biblical.
+Alternatively, according to many Halakhic authorities, the prohibition on using pumped water for a mikveh is rabbinic, not biblical.
 Prior to the creation of such a rabbinic decree around 100 BCE, Jews may have immersed in above-ground basins that were built as part of buildings, or affixed to the roofs of buildings, and filled manually.
 Such structures, dating to the First Temple period, have been discovered in ancient Ashdod and possibly in Dan.
 The reason for such a rabbinic decree may have been to distance the practice of ritual immersion from the culture of bathhouses, which spread through the region during the Hellenistic period.

+Archaeometric studies indicate that many Late Second Temple period mikvehs were built using standardized waterproof plastering techniques found at sites in both Judea and Galilee.
+These findings suggest that specialist craftsmen transmitted this technical knowledge across the region, although the plaster itself was typically produced from locally available raw materials.

+Non-Jewish provision in Victorian Turkish baths

+In the last decades of the nineteenth-century and the first half of the twentieth-century, a number of mikvaoth were provided for Jewish communities by their local authority or by commercial companies in the area.
+In what was then the United Kingdom of Great Britain and Ireland, and in parts of the British Empire, these were provided as part of local Victorian Turkish baths.